FrodeSolheim/fs-uae/docs/windows.md

-# Notes for Windows Users
+# Notes for Windows users

 This document has some information specific to the Windows version of FS-UAE.